nolanlawson/css-talk-2022/markdown.md

 This is kind of a "learned helplessness."
 We feel helpless, so we try to tell ourselves it doesn't matter.

-In this talk, I'd like to convince you that the purple part _can_ matter, and that you _can_ understand what's going on in there.
+In this talk, I'd like to convince you _can_ understand what's going on in there, if you know a little bit about how browsers work.

 ---
 <h1 class="smaller">Three news sites</h1>